Skip to main content

 It’s important for Australians who are looking to distil their own alcohol to understand that they must obtain a license and pay tax on the alcohol they produce (tax revenue is a major reason that many countries regulate the production of alcohol so closely).
 Because of this you will need to keep detailed records, so you need to work out if this is viable for you depending on your scale of distilling.
 Those wanting to can apply for an Excise Manufacturer License here.

-There are also organisations like the Australian Distillers Association that have great resource and peer networks for spirit distillers, and who are also championing the decriminalization of spirit distillation in Australia.
+Organisations like the Australian Distillers Association that have great resource and peer networks for spirit distillers, and the Distillers Institute also runs a self-paced, online course that helps you navigate your way from concept to commercialisation.

 Leave a Reply